gregtatum/gecko-dev/tools/profiler/docs/markers-guide.rst

 ^^^^^^^^^^^^^^^^

-A marker type must have a unique name, it is used to keep track of the type of markers in the profiler storage, and to identify them uniquely in profiler.firefox.com.
+A marker type must have a unique name, it is used to keep track of the type of markers in the profiler storage, and to identify them uniquely on profiler.firefox.com.
+(It does not need to be the same as the ``struct``'s name.)

 This name is defined in a special static member function ``MarkerTypeName``: